abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/github/deploy.md

 ---
-title: Deploy GitHub Self-Hosted Runner on Google Axion C4A virtual machine
+title: Install and Set Up GitHub Self-Hosted Runner on Google Cloud C4A Virtual Machine
 weight: 4

 ### FIXED, DO NOT MODIFY